Sambruk/streamflow-core/docs/administration/manager.rst

 .. image:: images/visualvm_notification_config.gif
     :align: center
     :width: 100%
 Send and receive notifications.
-This service listens for domain events, and on "receivedMessage" it will send a notification to the provided recipient.
+This service listens for domain events, and on *receivedMessage* it will send a notification to the provided recipient.

 Attributes
 ^^^^^^^^^^